juliaalfarias/telecommunications-hamming-code/README.md

-# telecommunications-polar-code
+# telecommunications-hamming-code
-How polar codes perform for telecommunications applications.
+How Hamming code perform for telecommunications applications.